- OIDC — discovery doc + PKCE (S256) + nonce + state, single-use.

 /orgs/:id/saml/acs | POST | none | SAML ACS — IdP POSTs the SAMLResponse here |

-/sso/discover | GET | none | Resolve ?email=user@acme.com → org’s start URL |
+/sso/discover | GET | none | Resolve [email protected] → org’s start URL |

 Configuring OIDC SSO

 The org’s Owner posts the IdP’s issuer URL plus client credentials.
-Pylon fetches <issuer>/.well-known/openid-configuration automatically and caches the four endpoints (authorization, token, userinfo, jwks).
+Pylon fetches<issuer>/.well-known/openid-configuration automatically and caches the four endpoints (authorization, token, userinfo, jwks).

-Required: issuer_url, client_id, client_secret.
+issuer_url, client_id, client_secret.
 Optional: default_role (member | admin, default member — owner is refused so an IdP misconfiguration can’t silently hand over org control), email_domains (claimed domains for the /sso/discover flow; lowercased on store).

 Pylon stores the client_secret encrypted at rest when PYLON_SECRET is set, falling back to a plain: envelope in dev mode (with a loud boot-time warning in prod).
 See Sessions for the at-rest encryption story.